kr0ma-git/react-notes-app/README.md

 -`"homepage": "http://{github-username}.github.io/{app-repo-name}"`

-### In the scripts, add the predeploy and deploy strings.
+### In the scripts in package.json, add the predeploy and deploy strings.
 Vite builds the app in the dist folder, so that's what we are using.

 ```
 "scripts": {